amuerta/scal/README.md

 ## NOTE:

 Calculator expects for a `./assets/AppFont.ttf` to exist somewhere near it.
-Its hardcoded path, thus you have to either create a softlink to the directory to the font, or a link to the executable.
+Its hardcoded path, thus you have to either create a softlink to the directory of the font, or a link to the executable.

-If no font found, calculator will use default raylib font, which due to some bizzare Clay sizing WILL overlap its glyphs.
+If no font found, calculator will use default raylib font, which due to some dubious Clay font spacing WILL overlap its glyphs.

 # Funny features: